milanvarady/Menu-System/docs_src/ScriptingAPI/InputSystem.check.md

 ```

 ## Description
 Checks for the inputs.
-Retrurns a struct of each with a down, and pressed value. (e.g. right: {down: true, pressed: false)
+Retrurns a struct of each with a down, pressed, and released value. (e.g. right: {down: true, pressed: false, released: true)

 ## Arguments
 | Name | Type | Description |